 The dplyr

-is a package that provides a grammar of data manipulation, and provides the most used verbs that help data science analysts to solve the most common data manipulation.
+is a R package that provides a grammar of data manipulation, and provides the most used verbs that help data science analysts to solve the most common data manipulation.
 Using methods from this package over R base function results in better performance of the operations.

-In order to use dplyr verbs, you have to install it first using install.packages('dplyr')
+To use dplyr verbs, you have to install it first using install.packages('dplyr')

 and load it using library(dplyr)